 The Company is regulated by the Jersey Financial Services Commission and complies with the regulatory requirements in Jersey.
-The Company must comply with the provisions of the Companies (Jersey) Law 1991 and since its shares are listed on the London Stock Exchange, the UKLA's Listing and Disclosure Rules.
+The Company must comply with the provisions of the Companies (Jersey) Law 1991 and since its shares are listed on the London Stock Exchange, the FCA Listing Rules.
 The Company must also ensure compliance with the listing rules of the New Zealand Stock Exchange.
 A breach of company law could result in the Company and/or the Directors being fined or the subject of criminal proceedings and financial and reputational damage.
-A breach of the UKLA Rules could result in the suspension of the Company's shares.
-The Board relies on its Company Secretary and advisers to ensure adherence 16 to company law and UKLA and New Zealand Stock Exchange Rules.
+A breach of the Listing Rules could result in the suspension of the Company's shares.
+The Board relies on its Company Secretary and advisers to ensure adherence to company law and FCA and New Zealand Stock Exchange Rules.